Richard Lewis (comedian): Early life and education

 Lewis was born on June 29, 1947, in Brooklyn, New York City.
 He was raised in Englewood, New Jersey.
-He was born into a Jewish family, but was not especially religious.
-His father, Bill (d.
-1971), was co-owner of Ambassador Caterers in nearby Teaneck, New Jersey, and his mother, Blanche, was an actress in community theatre.
-Lewis was the youngest of three siblings.
+He was born into a Jewish family, and was not especially religious.
+His father, Bill (died 1971), was co-owner of Ambassador Caterers in nearby Teaneck, New Jersey, and his mother, Blanche, was an actress in community theatre.
+Lewis was the youngest of their three children.
 His sister was older by 9 years, and his brother by 6.
 His father's catering business kept him very busy, and his siblings had both left home by the 1960s, leaving Lewis at home alone with his mother, with whom there was friction.
 Lewis told The Washington Post in 2014 that he suspected that his birth had been a mistake.

 Lewis was known for being the class clown and causing trouble in school.
 He graduated from Dwight Morrow High School in 1965 and attended Ohio State University where he attained a Bachelor of Science in Business Administration in Marketing four years later in 1969.
 He was the recipient of the Fisher College of Business Alumni Achievement Award in November 2023.